ebcfr/lout-graph/README.md

-# An slightly modify graph module
+# A slightly modified graph module

 This project provides a document for the Lout typesetting system (https://savannah.nongnu.org/projects/lout/).